F1roz/chocolate_ecom_scrapy/README.md

 ## **Challenges Faced**

-- **Proxy Rotation**: Initially, the scraper faced issues with IP blocking due to frequent requests.
+- **Proxy Rotation**: Initially, I faced issues with IP blocking due to frequent requests.
 This was resolved by using **ScraperAPI** for proxy rotation.
 - **Pagination Handling**: Ensuring the spider handled pagination properly to scrape all products across multiple pages was challenging.
 This was addressed by implementing logic to follow the "next" page links.
 - **Data Cleaning**: Raw product data required cleaning (e.g., removing currency symbols from price).
 The `ItemLoader` helped efficiently clean and structure the data.
 - **Database Storage**: Ensuring the data was stored correctly in both MySQL and Postgres databases required setting up the database connection and creating the appropriate tables.